Easy Chicken Cordon Bleu

 You know how most things taste better when someone else cooks them?
 Well, this is one dish that I really enjoyed even though I cooked it myself.

-If you like this Easy Chicken Cordon Bleu, you’ll love this Grilled Chicken Cordon Bleu.
+If you like this Easy Chicken Cordon Bleu, you’ll love these chicken recipes:

 Easy Chicken Cordon Bleu